-The Best Free Music Making Software for PC and Mac
+Best Free Music Production Software for PC and Mac

 The software used to make music is called a digital audio workstation (DAW).
 It provides the same functionality as an analog recording studio.
 You can use a DAW to write, record, mix, and master music at home on your computer.
 We're going to take a look at the best free music making software for PC and Mac.

 There are plenty of DAWs available but only a few of them are free to use, and even less are worth your time.
 Every DAW on this list provides some unique pros and cons.
 The free DAW that's right for you will depend on your operating system and music-making goals.

 4. Apple's GarageBand (MacOS)

 Apple's GarageBand is perhaps the most well known free music making software.
 It comes with a sound library that includes instruments, presets for guitar and voice, and a selection of session drummers and percussionists.
 You can plug in a guitar or microphone and choose from a variety of realistic amps and effects.
 There's thousands of loops to help you produce EDM, hip hop, indie, and more.

 One of GarageBand's unique features is its virtual session drummer, called Drummer.
 It was created in collaboration with the industry's top session drummers and recording engineers, and features 28 beat-making drummers and three percussionists.
 Whether you're producing EDM, dubstep, hip hop, Latin, metal, or blues, Drummer provides an assortment of percussion options.

 Logic Pro is also developed by Apple but it's like GarageBand on steroids.
 It delivers more stock plugins, a Mixer window, and an Inspector windows that provides your with more control over your sounds.